Design trends in university learning environments

 That said, if the research is correct and 25% gains are up for grabs in quick-wins, then in most instances it is surely about bringing the opportunities to the attention of stakeholders, inviting them to take part, building consensus and trust and just getting on with it!?

 This was so aptly demonstrated by the University of Brighton exemplar presented by Stan Stanier & Jim Wilson, proving they had so effectively shed themselves of the shackles of expertise and evidence-based data, instead trusting their stakeholders to guide, and in-house design expertise to implement.
 Fantastic.
-The University of Surrey exemplar presented by Wendy Sammels of Think Forward perhaps struck more of a middle ground with a more ambitious remit, a bigger budget a brand identity and more of an underpinning in pastoral culture, but nevertheless it similarly bucked what seems a trait in the sector – that its hard to get decisions made and, once made, make things happen.
+The University of Surrey exemplar presented by Wendy Sammels of Think Forward perhaps struck more of a middle ground with a more ambitious remit, a bigger budget a brand identity and more of an underpinning in pastoral culture, but nevertheless it similarly bucked what seems a trait in the news-sector – that its hard to get decisions made and, once made, make things happen.
 Data gatherers and their data are really important, but perhaps sometimes its worth looking to existing data for guidance and validation rather than having to gather your own, and endure the inevitable costs (delay and £) of doing so?

 How do you engage stakeholders in the design process?